-Get away from the hustle and bustle of Easter and join us on a guided hike of the the Glenafelly valley in the Slieve Bloom Mts on Good Friday.
+Get away from the hustle and bustle this Bank Holiday weekend and join us on a guided hike of the Glenafelly valley in the Slieve Bloom Mts on St Patrick’s Bank Holiday Monday.

 Slieve Bloom Mountain